weirdsmiley/wssite-content/posts/tech/working-on-jitlink.md

 a way to describe _non-discoverable hardware_.
 The repository consists of various pre-built kernels and device tree files which can directly boot an RPi image.
-Though a pretty straightforward way to emulate, it has a caveat which has to do due to an error in the provided devicetree files.
+Though a pretty straightforward way to emulate, it has a caveat due to an error in the provided devicetree files.
 [This issue](https://github.com/dhruvvyas90/qemu-rpi-kernel/issues/82) explains how this error limits CPU usage to `1 core` and limits RAM to `256MB`.
 This may be a serious bottleneck for you.

-To tackle this limitation, you can otherwise use `native emulation`, which is a direct backend support from QEMU to emulate `raspi2b/3b` (and few other boards).
+To avoid this limitation, you can use `native emulation`, which is a direct backend support from QEMU to emulate `raspi2b/3b` (and few other boards).

 2. Native emulation

+Because ARM machines are generally designed as system-on-chip, many peripheral details may vary across different machines.
+QEMU system emulator for ARM provides a number of implemented machines.
+These can be listed via `qemu-system-aarch64 -machine help`.

-QEMU natively provides support for certain [RPi boards](https://www.qemu.org/docs/master/system/arm/raspi.html).
+It also provides support for certain [RPi boards](https://www.qemu.org/docs/master/system/arm/raspi.html).
 This backend is used along with the pre-built kernel and dtb file.
 And the image is then run by the QEMU backend.
 Some of the board backends provide upto 4 cores and 1GB of